ontio/documentation/pro-website-docs/docs-en/ontid/ontid-login.md

-The ONT ID open platform is a custodian ONTID service for users of Ontology blockchain and providing one-stop digital identity login authorization, managing user assets, payment, and calling contracts.
+The ONTID open platform is a custodian ONTID service for users of Ontology blockchain and provides one-stop digital identity login authorization, user assets management, payment, and contract invocation.

 ## Preparation

-ONTID Login for Website Applications is the ONTID authorization login system that is like OAuth2.0 protocol standards.
+ONTID Login for website applications is the ONTID authorization login system that is similar to OAuth2.0 protocol standards.

-Before the ONTID authorized login integration, the Website Application registers the ONTID on the ONTID open platform and obtains the corresponding ONTID and ```PrivateKey```.
-After the application for ONTID is approved, the Website Application can start the access process..
+Before the ONTID authorized login integration, the website application registers the ONTID on the ONTID open platform and obtains the corresponding ONTID and ```PrivateKey```.
+After the application for ONTID is approved, it can start the access process.

-## Authorized Login
+## Authorization Login

-ONTID authorized login is to allow users to securely login to third-party applications or websites using ONTID.
+ONTID authorization login is to allow users to securely login to third-party applications or websites using ONTID.

-After the ONTID user authorizes the login to the third-party application , the third party can obtain the user's interface call credentials (```access_token```), ```access_token``` can be used to access the ONTID open platform.
+After a ONTID user authorizes the login to the third-party application, the third party can obtain the user's interface call credentials (```access_token```), which is used to access the ONTID open platform.

 The ONTID authorization login process is: